codingcereal/philippines-provinces-cities/README.md

 # philippines-provinces-cities
-Philippine Regions, Provinces, Cities, Barangays
+SQL tables of Philippine Regions, Provinces, Cities, Barangays

 ## Data Source
 List of Provinces from https://en.wikipedia.org/wiki/Provinces_of_the_Philippines